-8.0 Emergency Engines [emission point ID(s): DFP, DFP2]
+8.0 Emergency Engines [emission point ID(s): DFP2]

 - 8.1.1.
 You must meet the following requirements, except during periods of startup: - a.
-Change oil and filter every 500 hours of operation or annually, whichever comes first. - b.
-Inspect air cleaner every 1,000 hours of operation or annually, whichever comes first, and replace as necessary; - c.
-Inspect all hoses and belts every 500 hours of operation or annually, whichever comes first, and replace as necessary.
+Change oil and filter every 500 hours of operation or within 1 year + 30 days of the previous change, whichever comes first. - b.
+Inspect air cleaner every 1,000 hours of operation or within 1 year + 30 days of the previous inspection, whichever comes first, and replace as necessary; - c.
+Inspect all hoses and belts every 500 hours of operation or within 1 year + 30 days of the previous inspection, whichever comes first, and replace as necessary.

-During periods of startup, you must minimize the engine's time spent at idle and minimize the engine's startup time at startup to a period needed for appropriate and safe loading of the engine, not to exceed 30 minutes, after which time the non-startup emission limitations apply
+During periods of startup, you must minimize the engine's time spent at idle and minimize the engine's startup time at startup to a period needed for appropriate and safe loading of the engine, not to exceed 30 minutes, after which time the non-startup emission limitations apply.